WebbYang/hello-world-python/README.md

 # hello-world-python

-hello to everyone in the python universe
+Hello to everyone in the Python universe.
 Python scripts will be shown here.